 Barloworld is committed to environmental stewardship and we strive to not only limit our direct environmental impacts through internal management programmes, but also to limit the impacts associated with the use of our products and services.

-This is consistent with the group’s shared value approach and aligns with our identification of Sustainable Development as one of the group’s six strategic focus areas.
 Internally, improving non-renewable energy consumption and greenhouse gas efficiencies, implementation of renewable energy solutions, efficiency-of-use of natural resources, water stewardship and responsible waste management have been identified as material aspects.

 We are committed to conducting our operations in an environmentally responsible manner and providing innovative customer solutions that assist our customers to achieve their environmental objectives.

 Innovative customer solutions

 We largely represent Original Equipment Manufacturers (OEMs) and remain mindful of environmental stewardship as we engage with our suppliers and customers in such a manner that every effort is expended in ensuring that the products we represent and our customer solutions comply with the relevant environmental standards and are used in a manner that limits their impact on the environment.